Anmolwadali1/CPP_ML_WebApp/README.md

 ### Usage:
 Clone the repository to your local machine.

-Install the necessary dependencies by running pip install -r requirements.txt.
+Install the necessary dependencies by running **pip install -r requirements.txt**.

 Launch the Streamlit web application using **streamlit run app.py**.